-exDat\$Figures\$lodrERCCPlot
+grid.arrange(exDat\$Figures\$lodrERCCPlot)

 Ratio LODR Estimate 90% CI Lower Bound 90% CI Upper Bound

-4:1 26 19 32
+4:1 21 16 24

 1:1.5 Inf NA NA

-1:2 270 140 390
+1:2 Inf NA NA

 By modeling the relationship between average signal and p-values we can obtain Limit of Detection of Ratios (LODR) estimates for each differential fold change (or Ratio,indicated by color) and a threshold p-value, p.thresh, indicated by the dotted black line.
-LODR values can be compared between experiments to evaluate the ability to detect differences between samples as a function of transcript abundance.
+LODR values can be compared between experiments to evaluate detection of differences between samples as a function of transcript abundance.
+If the input data used in erccdashboard analysis are unnormalized RNA-Seq counts, then the LODR estimates from the lodrERCCPlot are unnormalized counts.
+If normalized RNA-Seq data or microarray data are used for analysis then the LODR estimates will have corresponding units.